-- Entity's use of an expert, whose capability or objectivity are strongly doubted, to transactions which have a significant effect on the financial statements. - Failure of the entity to provide the auditor with sufficient information regarding a significant investee or counterparty, or custodian of significant assets.
+- Entity's use of an expert, whose capability or objectivity is in doubt, related to transactions which have a significant effect on the financial statements. - Failure of the entity to provide the auditor with sufficient information regarding a significant investee or counterparty, or custodian of significant assets.